Teodor-Dumitrescu/Generate-Paintings-with-GANs/README.md

 - My Bachelor's Degree [Thesis](https://github.com/Teodor-Dumitrescu/Generate-Paintings-with-GANs/blob/main/Teodor-Dumitrescu-Thesis.pdf)
 - [PowerPoint presentation](https://github.com/Teodor-Dumitrescu/Generate-Paintings-with-GANs/blob/main/Project-Presentation.pptx) of my project
-- Jupyter Notebooks with code used while experimenting
+- Jupyter Notebooks with code used while experimenting.
+The evolution of experiments is also shown (from epoch to epoch of training)
 - Collages of paintings generated for various art styles.